 1. Larry MacDonald shows how mutual funds and ETFs make extra money lending out shares belonging to investors.
 Unfortunately, it is investors who lose if the organization borrowing the shares is unable to return them and the collateral suffers losses due to being poorly invested.

-2. Jonathan Chevreau reports on a push to boost financial literacy for youth.
+2. Jonathan Chevreau reports on a push to boost financial literacy for youth (the web page with this article has disappeared since the time of writing).
 Amusingly, the financial literacy forum is being hosted by the Investment Funds Institute of Canada (IFIC).
 If Canada’s youth were to learn what they need to know about money and investing, the Canadian investment industry as it currently exists would be all but wiped out.

 3. Canadian Financial DIY tries to get to the bottom of what Claymore means by “MER” and “management fees”.